ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 #### **Circle of Wildfire**
 Druids within the Circle of Wildfire understand that destruction is sometimes the precursor of creation, such as when a forest fire promotes later growth.
 These druids bond with a primal spirit that harbors both destructive and creative power, allowing the druids to create controlled flames that burn away one thing but give life to another.
 #### **Circle of the City**<sup>(VSS)</sup>
 The city lives; it has a pulse.
 It’s skin is of walls and towering stone structures, it’s breath of chimneys and rivers.
 While the city exists, it lives in harmony with it’s people, a delicate balance mediated by the urban druids.

-These urban druids belong to the Circle of the CIty and are a direct antithesis to the conventional idea of a druid; whereas a normal druid lives among majestic forests or breahttaking mountains and dresses in the greenery of the forest, an urban druid
+These urban druids belong to the Circle of the City and are a direct antithesis to the conventional idea of a druid; whereas a normal druid lives among majestic forests or breathtaking mountains and dresses in the greenery of the forest, an urban druid wears unassuming clothes and wanders the back alleys of a well-trodden city.
+But their powers are not to be underestimated.
+Druids of this circle can channel their natural powers to twist the streets into knots, uproot towers, and animate the cobblestones.
+Their charge might be unorthodox, but their authority over the cityscape matches any other druid’s power over the forest.
 #### **Circle of the Deep**<sup>(VSS)</sup>
+The druids that maintain and protect the land are deluded to think that they keep dominion over the natural world, for they stand guard over only a small fraction of it; far greater, and far wilder, is the deep.
+Druids of the Deep are fewer in number, but greater in task, vowing to stand guard over the world’s oceans, seas, lakes and rivers.
+Safeguarding their inhabitants from the fools that walk the surface.

+The crushing depths have hardened these druids, and taught them to battle with every weapon underneath the waves.
+After all, the ocean is an unforgiving place; you can’t survive by just talking to fish.
 #### **Circle of the Fist**<sup>(VSS)</sup>
+The defenders of the forests and champions of the trees, druids who join this circle take their charge as natural protectors seriously.
+Traditionally, all druid circles strive to protect the natural realm and maintain the world’s balance, but only druids of this circle guard the woodlands with the vigilance and fervor of a territorial beast.
+Fists of the Forest, as they are called, stave off intruders to their realms with flurries of bare-fisted strikes, empowered by the natural world, before disappearing into the treetops.
+At the height of their expertise, these druids fight more like beast of the forests than men, and are twice as deadly.
 #### **Circle of Stones**<sup>(VSS)</sup>
+Age-old monuments crafted in forgotten times attest to a simple truth: there is power in the stones.
+Druids who join the ancient Circle of Stones carry on the tradition of raising stonehenges in places of great power, where leylines intersect and magic strengthens.
+Such locations are marked as nexuses of power, where the Forgotten Laws of the Old Gods are still heeded — but such things are known only to a few druids today.
+Others merely see the looming stone monuments as enigmatic circles, grim reminders of the enormity of time.
 #### **Circle of Vermin**<sup>(VSS)</sup>
+Druids of the Circle of Vermin, sometimes known as Vermin Lords, find their source of power in the lowliest of creatures: insects, rats, spiders and other pests or vermin.
+Unmistakably, your coming is signaled by the scrambling of little claws and the cawing of the crows.
+You hold legions of these creatures at your command, ready to swarm, bite, and claw, and you can become one of them, top walk among your innumerable children.
 #### **Circle of the Wyrm**<sup>(VSS)</sup>
+Druids who join the Circle of the Wyrm hold dragons in higher esteem than all other works of creation.
+These druids believe, as many dragons do, that wyrms are perfect creatures: the pinnacle of all life brought into existence by the antediluvian gods.
+Likewise, these druids aspire to perfect wyrmhood, and gradually become like dragonkind.
 #### **Circle of Twilight**<sup>(UA)</sup>

 #### **Circle of the Seedling**<sup>(UA)</sup>